mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 account used to connect to the master must have the WITH GRANT OPTION privilege.

-The server ID on the master and slave must be unique.
-The utility will report an error if the server ID is 0 or is the same on the master and slave.
+The server IDs on the master and slave must be unique.
+The utility reports an error if the server ID is 0 on either host or the same on the master and slave.
 Set these values before starting this utility.

 EXAMPLES
 --------

-To setup replication between a MySQL instance on two different hosts using the default settings, use this command::
+To set up replication between a MySQL instance on two different hosts using the default settings, use this command::

     $ mysqlreplicate --master=root@localhost:3306 \